 SECTION 34.
-No contract for construction work or for the purchase of apparatus, supplies or material, whether the same shall be for repairs or original construction, the estimated cost of which amounts to or exceeds four thousand dollars (see compilation of ordinances no. 52, see also G.L.
-Chap.
-40, sec.
-4G as amended), except in cases of special emergency involving the health or safety of the people or their property, shall be awarded unless proposals for the same shall have been invited by advertisements in at least one newspaper published in the city once a week for at least two consecutive weeks, the last publication to be at least one week before the time specified for the opening of said proposals.
-Such advertisements shall state the time and place where plans and specifications of the proposals.
-All such proposals shall reserve to the city the right to reject any or all of such proposals.
+No contract for construction work or for the purchase of apparatus, supplies or material, whether the same shall be for repairs or original construction, the estimated cost of which amounts to or exceeds four thousand dollars (see Ordinance No. 1408;2 see also MGL c.
+40, § 4G as amended3), except in cases of special emergency involving the health or safety of the people or their property, shall be awarded unless proposals for the same shall have been invited by advertisements in at least one newspaper published in the city once a week for at least two consecutive weeks, the last publication to be at least one week before the time specified for the opening of said proposals.
+Such advertisements shall state the time and place where plans and specifications of the proposed work or supplies may be had and the time and place for opening the proposals in answer to said advertisements, and shall reserve to the city the right to reject any or all of such proposals.
 All such proposals shall be opened in public.
 No bill or contract shall be split or divided for the purpose of evading any provision of this act.
-(Section 34 is given as amended by Chapter 16 of the Acts of 1934), and again amended by Chapter 191 of the Acts of 1960, sec.1).
+(Section 34 is given as amended by Chapter 16 of the Acts of 1934, and again amended by Chapter 191 of the Acts of 1960, Section 1.)

 SECTION 35.
 All contracts made by any department, board or commission in which the amount involved is one thousand dollars or more shall be in writing, and no such contract shall be deemed to have been made or executed until the approval of the mayor and of the department or board making the contract is affixed thereto.
-Any contract made as aforesaid may be required to be accompanied by a bond with sureties satisfactory to the board of officials having the matter in charge, or by a deposit of money, certified check or other security conditioned on the faithful performance thereof, and such bonds or other securities shall be deposited with the city treasurer until the contract has in all respects been carried out; and no such contract shall be altered except by a written agreement of the contract, with the approval of the mayor affixed thereto.
-(Section 35 is given as amended by Chapter 191 of the Acts of 1960, section 2.)
+Any contract made as aforesaid may be required to be accompanied by a bond with sureties satisfactory to the board of officials having the matter in charge, or by a deposit of money, certified check or other security conditioned on the faithful performance thereof, and such bonds or other securities shall be deposited with the city treasurer until the contract has in all respects been carried out; and no such contract shall be altered except by a written agreement of the contractor, the sureties on his bond, and the officer, department or board making the contract, with the approval of the mayor affixed thereto.
+(Section 35 is given as amended by Chapter 191 of the Acts of 1960, Section 2.)